 In the case of the PCP you need to either hand the car back or make a balloon payment to cover the resale value of the car in order to keep it.
 There can be other stipulations too, like keeping under a certain mileage and in good condition in order to be able to hand it back.
 So, if you are considering offers at your local garage, ensure you have any offers of car finance explained fully.
 This should include whether your interest rate is fixed against the initial cost of the car, or your remaining balance.

 If you’re wondering ‘where can I get a car loan?’, the choices are endless.
-Let me do the hard driving for you by comparing car loan deals.
-Then you’ll be free to think about those optional extras – do you want heated seats, surround sound, or a sitar rack?
+The Money Guru makes it easy for you by comparing car loan deals.